 - Software is prohibited if it:

-1.7.
-In Microgaming’s sole opinion, confers an unfair advantage on the player using it;
+1.7 In Playtech’s sole opinion, confers an unfair advantage on the player using it;

-1.8.
-Attempts to block any of Grosvenor and Microgaming’s fraud and cheating detection mechanisms.
+1.8 Attempts to block any of Grosvenor and Playtech’s fraud and cheating detection mechanisms.

-- At Microgaming’s sole discretion, rule 1 may apply whether or not the software is actually used in conjunction with Microgaming’s poker software.
+- At Playtech’s sole discretion, rule 1 may apply whether or not the software is actually used in conjunction with Playtech’s poker software.